louischatriot/nedb/README.md

 ## The Javascript Database

 **IMPORTANT NOTE: Please don't submit issues for questions regarding your code.
 Only actual bugs or feature requests will be answered, all others will be closed without comment.
-Also, please follow the <a href="#bug-reporting-guidelines">bug reporting guidelines</a>.**
+Also, please follow the <a href="#bug-reporting-guidelines">bug reporting guidelines</a>.** Please also check the <a href="https://github.com/louischatriot/nedb/wiki/Change-log" target="_blank">change log</a> before submitting an already fixed bug :)

-**Embedded persistent database for Node.js, Node Webkit and browsers, written in Javascript, with no binary dependency**, which can be used with a simple `require` statement.
-The API is a subset of MongoDB's.
-You can use it as a persistent or an in-memory only datastore, and it can also be used in all recent browsers (Chrome, Firefox, Safari, IE9+).
+**Embedded persistent or in memory database for Node.js, nw.js, Electron and browsers, 100% Javascript, no binary dependency**.
+API is a subset of MongoDB's and it's <a href="#speed">plenty fast</a>.

-NeDB is not intended to be a replacement of large-scale databases such as MongoDB!
-Its goal is to provide you with a clean and easy way to query data and persist it to disk, for web applications that do not need lots of concurrent connections, for example a <a href="https://github.com/louischatriot/braindead-ci" target="_blank">continuous integration and deployment server</a> and desktop applications built with <a href="https://github.com/rogerwang/node-webkit" target="_blank">Node Webkit</a>.

-NeDB was benchmarked against the popular client-side database <a href="http://www.taffydb.com/" target="_blank">TaffyDB</a> and <a href="https://github.com/louischatriot/taffydb-benchmark" target="_blank">NeDB is much, much faster</a>.
-That's why there is now <a href="#browser-version">a browser version</a>, which can also provide persistence.

-Check the <a href="https://github.com/louischatriot/nedb/wiki/Change-log" target="_blank">change log in the wiki</a> if you think nedb doesn't behave as the documentation describes!
-Most of the issues I get are due to non-latest version NeDBs.

 ## Support NeDB development
 No time to <a href="#help-out">help out</a>?
 You can support NeDB development by sending money or bitcoins!